eclipse-opensmartclide/smartclide-devfiles/README.md

 - `devfile.yaml`: provides Che with the information needed to create the workspace
 - `editor_meta.yaml`: references the Che-Theia image that includes the desired extensions
-- `plugins.yaml`: describes the list of built-in plugins to be provided with the workspace
+- `plugins_meta.yaml`: describes the list of built-in plugins to be provided with the workspace

 # How To Use?

 The table below matches each release with the included plugins and extensions.
 To create and open a workspace, choose a release and click "Run in Che" in the last column of the corresponding row.
+In case you have not logged in to Eclipse Che, you will be asked to authenticate.

 | Release | Content | Launch |
 |---------|---------|--------|